I have had quite a lot of new followers in the last few weeks and the question I get asked the most is, what is your interior style?

 It is not all about exposed brickwork either, you can bring other rustic qualities to a room to make it look industrial.

-Go for lime washed walls, concrete pillars or use wallpapers that have a rustic quality to their design.
+Go for lime-washed walls and concrete pillars or use wallpapers that have a rustic quality to their design.

 Boho décor, on the other hand, is all about layering up, soft edges, a lack of structure and a carefree approach to decorating.

-A bit like industrial design, boho incorporates earthy hues like white, browns, rust colours and mustard (although keep the black to a minimum) and vintage pieces scattered throughout.
+A bit like industrial design, boho incorporates earthy hues like white, brown, rust colours and mustard (although keep the black to a minimum) and vintage pieces scattered throughout.